-The First-Year Writing program at Lindenwood University is a sequence of related writing-intensive courses designed to introduce students to writing at the college level.
-Students complete these courses during their first year at Lindenwood to create a solid foundation for strong writing skills--skills necessary in all other college courses and essential to postgraduate careers.
+First-Year Writing at Lindenwood University is a sequence of related writing-intensive courses designed to introduce you to writing at the college level.
+You complete these courses during your first year at Lindenwood to create a solid foundation for strong writing skills—skills necessary in all other college courses and essential to future success in any career.

 Placement is based on English Placement Test scores completed during orientation week.
 In addition to EPP 11000 or EPP 15000, students may place into EPP 10500 or EPP 10600 along with EPP 10000, EPP 10100, and EPP 12500.
 After initial placements and in-class writing assessments, students may request an English placement review by contacting the EPP coordinator, Tracy Flicek.

-ENGL 11000: Effective Writing -- this course introduces students to a variety of writing approaches to focus on strengthening competence and confidence in writing ability.
-In order to advance to ENGL 15000, students must earn a C or above in ENGL 11000.
+ENGL 11000: Effective Writing -This course prepares students for ENGL 15000.
+A variety of approaches, including writing prompts, journals, essays, peer/instructor review, and sentence diagramming will be employed to focus on strengthening competence and confidence in writing ability.
+Smaller sessions will facilitate intensive individual attention to foster writing strengths while addressing areas for improvement in sentence-level writing competency, drafting process, basic essay format, and good writing habits.
+In order to advance to ENGL 15000, students must earn a C or above in ENGL 11000 or EPP 11000.

 Both ENGL 15000/EPP 15000 and ENGL 17000 (or their equivalents as determined by Lindenwood's Office of Academic Services) are required for graduation.